There are two primary types of assignments in ResourceFirst: Labor and Financial.

 - Save button (to save your data to the database)

 - Legend (to show what the color thresholds are set at)

 - Value Type Toggle (toggles between showing Forecasts, Actuals, or Costs)

 For more on Labor Assignments, see the following articles:

 Financial assignments are viewed and managed on the following pages:

 Individual Project Workspace > Financials tab

 “Managed” means that a user with appropriate rights can add or delete assignments and can edit attributes (fields) including period financial values.

-See the following articles for details on the features available on the Financial Assignment pages.
+See the articles in the Financials section for details on the features available on the Financial Assignment pages.